Correlation functions at the topological quantum phase transition in the S=1 XXZ chain with single-ion anisotropy: Low-energy Effective theory

 \subsection{Correlation functions in chains under open boundary conditions}

-In this section, we derive correlation functions in finite open chains with $L$ spins at the Gaussian criticality between the Haldane and large-$D$ phases by imposing the open boundary conditions.
-The obtained formulas will be used to fit the numerical data obtained from DMRG calculations.
+In this section, we present the correlation functions in finite open chains with $L$ spins at the Gaussian criticality between the Haldane and large-$D$ phases.
+The ground-state expectation values of correlation functions are obtained by taking $H_+^{(0)}$ in Eq.\ (\ref{H_+^0}) as the effective theory and imposing the open boundary conditions on the bosonic fields.
+See Appendix\ \ref{app:finite_open_chain} for the derivation.
+The formulas in the following will be used in Sec.\ \ref{sec:Num} to fit the numerical data obtained from DMRG calculations.